 On December 18, 2018, the Region of Halton released a statement of opinion of non-conformity with the Regional Plan with respect to the City of Burlington's adopted Official Plan.
-The Region identified four areas of non-conformity: proposed employment land conversions and permitted uses within the employment areas and lands; the identification of and permitted uses within agricultural lands; the identification of and permitted uses within the Natural Heritage System; and transportation matters, including road classifications.
+The Region identified four areas of non-conformity: proposed employment land conversions and permitted uses within the employment areas and lands; the identification of and permitted uses within agricultural lands; the identification of and permitted uses within agricultural lands; the identification of and permitted uses system; and transportation matters, including road classifications.
 The proposed policies for Downtown Burlington were not one of the areas deemed not to conform to the Regional Official Plan.